If

 closed my last post

-she’s really funny, often in ways so direct and cruel that
+she’s funny, often in ways so direct and cruel that

 even I